pythonanywhere/help_pages/articles/403ForbiddenError.md

 ## Why do I get a "403 Forbidden" or "[Errno 111] Connection refused" error when accessing a website from PythonAnywhere?

-Free accounts' internet access goes via a proxy "whitelist".
+Free accounts' internet access goes via a proxy "allowlist".
 [Here is the list of sites currently allowed](https://www.pythonanywhere.com/whitelist/).

 We operate this to prevent malicious users from using our site to hack into and